innot/argparseDecorator/docs/source/limitations.rst

 Other options that are not supported are:

 #.
-Using the `dest <https://docs.python.org/3/library/argparse.html#dest>` option
+Using the `dest <https://docs.python.org/3/library/argparse.html#dest>`_ option

-    `dest` changes the name of an argument to some other internal value.
-Using Annotations the `dest` of an argument must always be the default, that is the name of the annotated variable, otherwise the mapping of the return values from `ArgumentParser.parse_args <https://docs.python.org/3/library/argparse.html#the-parse-args-method>`_
+    :code:`dest` changes the name of an argument to some other internal value.
+Using Annotations the :code:`dest` of an argument must always be the default, that is the name of the annotated variable, otherwise the mapping of the return values from `ArgumentParser.parse_args <https://docs.python.org/3/library/argparse.html#the-parse-args-method>`_
     to the variable names of the decorated python command function will get messed up.
-    Therefore the `dest` argument option is not supported by the *ArgParseDecorator* library.
+    Therefore the :code:`dest` argument option is not supported by the *ArgParseDecorator* library.

-    This affects the following other option, which only work by setting `dest` and is therefore also not directly supported as annotations:
+    This affects the following other option, which only work by setting :code:`dest` and is therefore also not directly supported as annotations:

     * `append_const <https://docs.python.org/3/library/argparse.html#action>`_ actions.